-Ryan Orner is entering his second season as the head coach of the Xavier men's and women's cross country and track and field teams.
+Ryan Orner is entering his third season as the head coach of the Xavier men's and women's cross country and track and field teams.
+During his first two seasons, Orner guided the program to a number of accolades and records including breaking 15 school records for cross country and indoor and outdoor track and field and 10 athletes earning BIG EAST Athlete of the Week honors.

 Prior to coming to Cincinnati, Orner spent five seasons as an assistant coach at Johns Hopkins University for the Blue Jays' men's and women's cross country and track and field teams.
 He coached 19 individual NCAA DIII qualifiers and 14 NCAA DIII All-Americans during his tenure at JHU.
 In 2011, Orner was named Mideast NCAA Assistant Coach of the Year for indoor track by the U. S. Track and Field and Cross Country Coaches Association.